dsi-clinic/the-clinic/rubrics/one-pager.md

 The purpose of the one pager is to summarize the work that you did over the course of the quarter in a way that is easily digestible and shareable to others who may be interested in it.
 This is a useful exercise to think about how you will frame this experience when talking or writing about it in professional settings.

 Make sure to frame the problem and then link your contribution to that solution.
 In your write up you want the link between the high-level problem and your work to be obvious to the reader.
-The one-pager should also be interesting.
-Boring images and figures will be penalized.
+The one-pager should also be interesting and informative.
+Images and figures which are low information, there without context or provide obvious content should be avoided.

 Please, before submitting, make sure that your document follows the dos and don’ts outlined below.